What is the International Arts Forum (IAF)?

-World Youth Alliance (WYA) Africa will hold the 4th (Fourth) Africa Arts Forum (AAF).
-The Africa Arts Forum will bring together African youth aged between 14 – 30 years, working in the field of art and youth interested in art to learn, share ideas and work together with WYA in the promotion of dignity through art.
-This forum will showcase different types of art including fashion, music, spoken word, poetry, drawing arts, paintings and sculptures.
+World Youth Alliance (WYA) Africa will hold the 7 (Seventh) Africa Arts Forum (AAF).
+The Africa Arts Forum will bring together African youth aged between 10 – 30 years, working in the field of art and youth, and interested to learn, share ideas, and work together with WYA in the promotion of dignity through art.

-The Africa Arts Forum 2017, #AAF2017 will be held on Saturday, 19th August 2017 at the Michael Joseph Center, Safaricom in Nairobi, Kenya.
-It will be open to members of WYA and members of the public who have a keen interest on art and/or would like to learn about art.
+The Africa Arts Forum 2020 (#AAF2020) will be held on Friday, August 21, 2020, via online live broadcast on our Facebook page.
+It will be open to members of WYA and members of the public who have a keen interest in art.